Please scroll to find their mailing address and what to expect when writing to prisoners:

 JUNE 2020, A NATIONWIDE LOCKDOWN OF ALL FEDERAL PRISONS WAS IMPLEMENTED BY THE BUREAU OF PRISON AS RETALIATION FOR HISTORICAL PROTESTS ON THE STREETS IN RESISTANCE TO THE USA'S VIOLENT POLICE STATE.
 COVID IS RAMPANT.
 PRISON IS NOT IMPERVIOUS TO WHAT GOES ON BEYOND THE WALLS.
 PLEASE WRITE TO USA INMATES AND OTHERS HELD HOSTAGE DURING THE PANDEMIC.

-PLEASE READ THESE EXTENSIVE GUIDELINES BEFORE SENDING MAIL TO INCARCERATED WATER PROTECTORS:
+PLEASE READ THESE EXTENSIVE GUIDELINES REGARDING MAIL TO INCARCERATED WATER PROTECTORS FOR ALL CORRESPONDENCE WITH PEOPLE HELD CAPTIVE IN THE FEDERAL BUREAU OF PRISONS:

 No glitter of any kind inside or on the letter.